stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

   </tr>
   <tr>
     <td>flowalerts</td>
-    <td>module to find malicious behaviour in each flow.
-Current measures are: long duration of the connection, successful ssh</td>
+    <td>Finds malicious behaviours by analyzing only one flow.
+Now detects: self-signed certificates, TLS certificates which validation failed, vertical port scans detected by Zeek (contrary to detected by Slips), horizontal port scans detected by Zeek (contrary to detected by Slips), password guessing in SSH as detected by Zeek, long connection, successful ssh</td>
     <td>✅</td>
   </tr>
   <tr>